 Calories and Protein

 Duck eggs are noticeably bigger and pack more calories — typically around 70 to 90 calories per egg, compared to 55 to 70 calories in a standard chicken egg.
-That extra size also means more protein, which makes duck eggs a great choice if you’re looking for a more filling and satisfying meal.
-The higher fat and nutrient content gives you longer-lasting energy, perfect for busy days on the homestead or when you need a hearty breakfast to keep you going.
+So if you’ve ever wondered, “are duck eggs bigger than chicken eggs?” the answer is clear!
+That extra size also means more protein and healthy fats, making duck eggs a great choice if you’re looking for a more filling and satisfying meal.

 Vitamins and Minerals

 Duck eggs are richer in important vitamins like A, D, and B12, along with beneficial omega-3 fatty acids.
-These nutrients make duck eggs a real powerhouse for supporting brain health, boosting your immune system, and promoting overall wellness.
-While chicken eggs are still highly nutritious and a great everyday choice, they generally contain lower amounts of fat and cholesterol compared to duck eggs, which some people may prefer depending on their dietary needs.
+This makes them a real powerhouse for supporting brain health, boosting your immune system, and promoting overall wellness.
+When comparing chicken vs duck eggs, you can see why some homesteaders prefer duck eggs for their higher nutrient content.

 Allergy Considerations